Calpine (CPN) Q2 2017 Results - Earnings Call Transcript

 Thad Hill - Calpine Corp.

 Thank you, Bryan, and good morning to all of you on the call.
 As you have seen in our press release, we're announcing today that we're in discussions regarding a potential sale of Calpine.
-Although we are in discussions, there can be no assurance that these discussions will result in a transaction of any kind or if a transaction is undertaken as to terms or timing.
+Although we are in discussions, there can be no assurance that these discussions will result in a transaction of any kind or if a transaction is undertaken, as to terms or timing.
 We do not intend to disclose developments or provide updates on the status of these discussions unless or until it is determined that further disclosure is appropriate or required by law.

 This strategic process began in early spring when the board decided to evaluate different options to enhance shareholder value.
 Despite what we believe to be a strong track record of execution, strong cash flows and a great asset base, our share price remained far below what we viewed as fair value.

 Given the sensitivity around these discussions, we will not be taking questions today after our prepared remarks.
 If anyone has specific questions on our markets, our operations or any of our second-quarter disclosures, please reach out to Investor Relations.
-Our commentary today will focus on the most recent quarter to markets and our operations.
+Our commentary today will focus on the most recent quarter, the markets and our operations.

-I will also emphasize that despite these discussions, we remain committed to providing our customers both wholesale and retail with the superior service and value they expect from the Calpine team.
+I will also emphasize that despite these discussions, we remain committed to providing our customers, both wholesale and retail, with the superior service and value they expect from the Calpine team.

 With that introduction, I will turn to the company's performance.
 We are pleased to announce second quarter results of $419 million of adjusted EBITDA, $263 million of adjusted unlevered free cash flow and $103 million of adjusted free cash flow.
 We're also reconfirming our 2017 guidance of $1.8 billion to $1.95 billion of adjusted EBITDA, $1.355 billion to $1.505 billion of adjusted unlevered free cash flow and $710 million to $860 million of adjusted free cash flow.
 These strong results were due to solid execution by our operations, commercial and retail teams and also reflect the real flexibility of our fleet and our ability to capture opportunity.

 This quarter was full of headlines for our sector.
-To list a few that impacted this quarter, despite record hydro conditions, realized spark spreads for combined cycles in California were strong.
+To list a few that impacted this quarter: despite record hydro conditions, realized spark spreads for combined cycles in California were strong.
 Some good heat created an environment that demonstrated the true value of our flexible and modern fleet in the West.
 We made more money from the market despite having our Delta unit unavailable for much of the quarter.

-In Texas, we saw Houston prices clear to significant premium weather (4:17) zones and particularly the North zone which our Houston fleet was able to take advantage of.
+In Texas, we saw Houston prices cleared a significant premium to other zones and particularly the North zone, which our Houston fleet was able to take advantage of.
 There was generally weak pricing in New England and PJM driven by mild-ish weather, but we were well hedged.
 I will return to the markets in a minute.

 On the following slide, you'll see that our safety record in the second quarter was good by industry standards, but nonetheless below our internal goals.
 This is not just a statistic.
 This is about our employees getting home safe and sound every night.
 This quarter, we had six recordable injuries, fortunately, none of them with longer-term impacts.
 We will continue to step up our efforts and our attention to detail to make Calpine the safest possible work environment.

 On the lower left, you will see that our plant forced outage factor, after adjusting for the Delta steam turbine event that we discussed last quarter, was a respectable 2.2%.
-The Delta (5:08) suffered major damage to its steam turbine generator at the end of January.
+The Delta plant suffered major damage to its steam turbine generator at the end of January.
 Since June, it has been back operating in simple-cycle mode and was there for some of the June heat and will be returned to full combined-cycle mode by November.
 I am proud of our joint operational, environmental and regulatory efforts to get Delta back in a short amount of time.
 It is a harder task than people outside the industry may realize and our team did a fantastic job.
 Thank you.

 In the upper right is the megawatt-hour production to fleet.
 The most notable factor is that despite lower production in Texas and the West, we actually made more generation margin before hedges and retail.
-In the West, despite strong hydro conditions, and low quoted (5:52) on-peak spark spreads, our realized spark spreads were higher reflecting tighter market conditions than most observers believe.
-Prices were much higher in the evening when our plants are needed (6:01).
+In the West, despite strong hydro conditions, and low quoted on-peak spark spreads, our realized spark spreads were higher reflecting tighter market conditions than most observers believe.
+Prices were much higher in the evening when our plants are needed.

 In Texas, with more wind generation in the market and with higher gas prices this year, we ran less.
-But the on-peak pricing was stronger particularly in Houston compared to the rest of the state which benefited our portfolio and commercial positions.
+But the on-peak pricing was stronger, particularly in Houston compared to the rest of the state which benefited our portfolio and commercial positions.
 The East, after adjusting for the sale of Osprey and Mankato, was down slightly in megawatt-hours due in larger part to the higher gas price environment in the East.

-Finally, an item which's coming to be (6:29) even more focused in our industry, our call structure.
+Finally, an item which has come into even more focus in our industry, our call structure.
 We view a lean call structure as a key component of our business.
 It is not just about spending less money but rather about how we operate.
-We strive to be a culture of (6:42) managers.
+We strive to be a culture of doer managers.
 We expect our managers to know the details and to do work, not just manage.
 This we believe leads to better ownership, more of an entrepreneurial spirit and better outcomes.
 There have been many cost comparisons done by different analysts and most recently by a competitor in the announcement of their own cost aspirations.

 In the lower right, we took this competitor's analysis and in order to make it apples-to-apples backed out the costs of our retail and Geysers assets.
 Simply put, the result is somewhere around $40 per kW, a level that others aspire to achieve through hundreds of millions of dollars of cost reduction.
 Calpine has always been an industry leader in cost management and will continue to look for ways to improve upon our leading efforts.

-On the next page, I've provided market update.
-In the West, in June, despite all kinds of descriptions of California as long capacity forever, Northern California actually operated in peak hours with less than 1,500 megawatts of thermal resources available on reserve on some of the hottest afternoons.
-That's a shockingly (7:46) number, especially when you consider the future retirement of Diablo Canyon and the potential for additional gas resources to retire as identified by the California ISO earlier this year.
+On the next page, I provide a market update.
+In the West, in June, despite all kinds of descriptions of California as long capacity forever, Northern California actually operated in peak hours with less than 1,500 megawatts of thermal resources available in reserve on some of the hottest afternoons.
+That's a shockingly low number, especially when you consider the future retirement of Diablo Canyon and the potential for additional gas resources to retire as identified by the California ISO earlier this year.

 The chart backs out all actual imports and all renewables and the associated loads and compares residual load to the fossil fleet available.
 With some recent Northern California retirements and resilient load, despite lots of assumptions to the contrary, it is our view that this will continue to only tighten.
 Eventually, policymakers will have to act to make sure well-placed generation receives appropriate compensation.

-In Texas, the fords (8:23) have meaningfully moved up over the last quarter.
+In Texas, the forwards have meaningfully moved up over the last quarter.
 Continued strong load growth, cancelation of projects by Energy and by us and potential retirements are clearly moving sentiment.
 It is still unclear to us whether the PUC will move forward on some much-needed regulatory change.

 Finally, in the East, we received the results of the most recent PJM auction for the 2020/2021 planning year in May.
-Although, for much of PJM, the clearing price is very low, our fleet did particularly well with most of our plants located in Eastern Mac.
+Although for much of PJM, the clearing price is very low, our fleet did particularly well with most of our plants located in Eastern Mac.

-The larger story line in the East is the integrity of their market structures given the potential for nuclear bailouts in some states and the pursuit of renewables in others.
+The larger storyline in the East is the integrity of their market structures given the potential for nuclear bailouts in some states and the pursuit of renewables in others.
 On the nuclear bailouts, despite the dismissal of our complaints in Illinois and New York, which are now or will be under appeal, we believe the strong local political efforts by a group of entities that care about the cost of electricity has really slowed the expansion of the bailouts.
 These groups, including industrial and manufacturing groups, consumer groups, consumer advocates and even groups like the AARP have made a real dent in bailout efforts in Ohio, Connecticut, Pennsylvania and New Jersey.

 Of course, the ISOs are working against the undermining of the competitive market as well.
 We have seen both the New England ISO and PJM propose major tariff reforms.
-The dual purpose to these reforms is to create tariffs that ensure competitive generators are either not affected or are minimally affected should there be state interference.
+The general purpose of these reforms is to create tariffs that ensure competitive generators are either not affected or are minimally affected should there be state interference.
 We are hopeful the new FERC will be supportive for these ISO-led efforts.

 With that, I'll turn it over to Zamir.